pynufft/pynufft/doc/source/manu/multiple_NUFFT.rst

 **Multiple NUFFT_hsa instances**

-Like NUFFT_cpu, each instance can be created and planned sequentially:
+Like NUFFT_cpu, each instance can be planned immediately after being created:

 ::